 The present trustees have been gratified to hear from most recent years' competitors that they have enjoyed a similar experience and that The Bromsgrove is one of the best organised international competitions they have attended.

 The trustees aim to continue raising the international profile of the Competition and to ensure that the significant growth in the number of world class applicants continues.
-The first prize of £6,000 will continue and we will also work with the winner to help them obtain concerto opportunities with organisations such as the Orchestra of the Swan, the Three Choirs Festival, and at the Royal Birmingham Conservatoire.
+The first prize of £5,000 will continue and we will also work with the winner to help them obtain concerto opportunities with other organisations.

 The Bromsgrove Young Musicians’ Platform, after evaluation of a highly successful third year, expanded again geographically in 2020, having already covered the Three Counties (Worcestershire, Gloucestershire and Herefordshire) and the West Midlands.
 Going forward, all young musicians who are either resident or at school in the United Kingdom will be eligible to enter.
 Auditions and the Finalists' Concert will all take place at the new music facilities at Bromsgrove School, including the Routh Concert Hall.

 The trustees intend that through the futures of both The Bromsgrove Competition and The Bromsgrove Young Musicians' Platform classical music will reach out to engage a much broader public and dispel the notion that such music is elitist.